Tender Red Flags: The Subtle Phrases That Cost You Marks

 Make it measurable:

-“Introduced reflective huddles + night escalations card; late escalations dropped to zero within eight weeks; sampling continues monthly; learning added to induction.”
+“Introduced reflective huddles and escalation card; late escalations reduced to zero within eight weeks; sampling continues monthly; learning embedded in induction.”

 🎯 Replace Red Flags with the “4-S” Sentence

-When stuck, build one sentence with: System (what runs), Schedule (how often), Steward (who owns it), Signal (what improvement shows up).
+When stuck, build one sentence using: System (what runs), Schedule (how often), Steward (who owns it), Signal (what changed).

 “Weekly reviews (System) run every Tuesday (Schedule) led by the RM (Steward); documentation compliance rose to 96% (Signal) and is verified at monthly governance.”